Strmly-Technologies/Strmly-Frontend/README.md

-    "videoUrl": "string", // URL of the video file "thumbnailUrl": "string", // URL of the video's thumbnail image "type": "short" | "long", // Type of the video "user": {
+    "videoUrl": "string", // URL of the video file "thumbnailUrl": "string", // URL of the video's thumbnail image "type": "short" | "long", // Type of the video "userid : "string" //Unique identifier for the user "likes": number, // Number of likes
-      "id": "string", // Unique identifier for the uploader "name": "string", // Name of the uploader "avatar": "string" // URL of the uploader's avatar image },
-    "likes": number, // Number of likes
     "comments": number, // Number of comments
     "shares": number, // Number of shares